-Darly Benneker (1992, Colombia) is is a Dutch-Colombian visual artist whose practice is deeply shaped by site-specific research.
-She holds an MA in Education in Arts (2020) from the Piet Zwart Institute in Rotterdam and an MFA in Sculpture from the National College of Art and Design (NCAD) in Dublin.
+Darly Benneker (1992, Colombia) is a Dutch-Colombian visual artist and curator based in Antwerp, whose practice is deeply shaped by site-specific research.
+She holds an MA in Education in Arts (2020) from the Piet Zwart Institute in Rotterdam and an MFA in Sculpture and Expanded Practices from the National College of Art and Design (2024) in Dublin.

 Contact details: